aviemet/useInertiaForm/README.md

 ### `unsetData`

-Safely destroy a nested value on the form data ojbect.
+Safely destroy a nested value on the form data object.

 ```javascript
 unsetData('user.brothers')